JustinMountain/ruby_programming/connect4/README.md

-TODO:
-- Create a game loop
-- Create methods to check for win condition
-  - diagonal1 win condition
+2021-07-30 Post Mortem
-  - diagonal2 win condition
+-

 2021-07-30
+- Created the game loop class and completed the project
+- Implemented both diagonal win conditions and the tests for them
 - Implemented method and tests for vertical victory conditions
 - Implemented method and tests for horiztontal victory condition
 - Implemented game over boolean method